 Right Not to Be Harassed with Abusive or Fraudulent Collection Tactics

-Debt collectors are regulated by the Texas Debt Collection Act and must obey these regulations when acting in their capacity as a debt collector.
+Personal injury debt collection agencies are regulated by the Texas Debt Collection Act and must obey these regulations when acting in their capacity as a personal injury debt collection agency.
 This Act prohibits debt collectors from coercive and fraudulent collection tactics such as:

 Coercive Debt Collection Tactics: